Written by: Stefan Bradstreet

 Using a while loop to continually display messages

-Now let’s say we want to make our script print out messages for multiple people’s name and keep running until someone inputs the letter ‘Q’.
-This kind of pattern is good for guess the number type games where we need to keep running the same pieces of code.
+Now let’s say we want to make our script print out messages for multiple people’s names and keep running until someone inputs the letter ‘Q’.
+This kind of pattern is good for guessing the number type games where we need to keep running the same pieces of code.

 # This is a comment.
 It is used to display useful # information to people who read our code def print_message(prefix, first_name): print(prefix + " " + first_name) # Get user input first_name = input("Enter a name: ") # Check if the first_name variable is equal to 'Q' # If so we will skip the next intended lines and go to # line 21 while first_name != "Q": # Display the joined message to our user print_message("Hello", first_name) print_message("Goodbye", first_name) # Get the next name to print message for or check 'quit condition' first_name = input("Enter another name or 'Q' to quit: ").title() print("Quitting greeter")